manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

 == Exceptions

-All exceptions are managed, but since it wasn't a requirement of the project to manage them precisely (and because of time constraints), they are captured by simple catch statements that catches RuntimeExceptions
+All exceptions are managed, but since it wasn't a requirement of the project to manage them precisely (and because of time constraints), they are captured by simple catch statements that catch RuntimeExceptions

 == UserId